 The World Bank suddenly in the late 1980’s promoted its ‘green credentials’ by promoting itself as having employed ‘an environmentalist’, to offset its image of chopping down forests for cash crops.
 This green wash story was quickly exposed when it was pointed out the World Bank employed some 5,000 economists, what difference would/could one environmentalist make?

-Values must be transparent
+Business Values must be transparent

 The way you provide your product or service and to whom, says more about you than how much business you do.
-Being big in a highly segmented world is no longer the determination of success.
+Being big in a highly segmented world is no longer the determinator of success.
 How you do your business now determines your current credibility and future success.
 Credibility is as much about your values in becoming successful as about the success you have.
 Mohamed Al-Fayed for example, despite buying Harrods, never shook off questions about his background.

 Your values as an organisation as demonstrated by everyone inside your organisation matter to both existing and potential customers in choosing to do business with you.
 People have choices and they can now exercise them more freely than ever before, and that means customers can access information instantly to make choices that are more informed.
 Ikea’s staff misinforming undercover Times reporters about their sustainable and certified sourced products at a number of shops are one symptom of Ikea’s rapid growth boardroom culture.

-Values Must Live the Moment
+Values Must Live In The Moment

 Almost everything in life is in real time and instantly communicated to circles of influence and beyond.
 A restaurant having bad night can have a poor reputation before the starter has even been cleared away as customers post live feed back to sites such as Qype or Trip Advisor .
 Therefore, before the waiter, maitre d’ or chef knows what’s happening the world outside already does by Twitter and Facebook and are cancelling their reservations in their droves.